-The Houston Texans are passionate about giving back to the Houston community.
-In 2008, the Texans pioneered a unique strategy within the NFL, adopting three strategic community partners with whom we could focus our efforts and resources.
+The Texans adopted three strategic community partners in 2008 with the goal of focusing our Champions for Youth efforts and resources to create a deeper impact in the community.
 The Boys & Girls Clubs of Greater Houston, the YMCA of Greater Houston, and the Houston Food Bank were selected.
 With these partners, the Texans support and administer programs in education, character development, and health and fitness for youth and families throughout the Houston area.

-The Boys & Girls Clubs of Greater Houston (BGCGH) and the Texans strive to help youth in our area reach their full potential.
-Since 2010, we have worked together to support this goal and inspire positive change.
-In 2016, the Texans made a gift of $750,000 to the BGCGH to open the Houston Texans Teen Club (HTTC) for youth ages 14 to 18.
-The club includes a college and career center, Carnival’s Endzone game room, a wellness room, a café, and the Houston Food Bank Market Pantry, which is managed by the teens.
+The Boys & Girls Clubs of Greater Houston (BGCGH) and the Texans work together to help youth in our area reach their full potential.
+In 2016, the Texans made a gift of $750,000 to the BGCGH to open the Houston Texans Teen Club (HTTC) in the greater Heights area.
+The club, the first of its kind in the city, gives teens ages 14 to 18 a place to call their own.
+The club includes the CDW College and Career Playbook, a game room, a café, and the Houston Food Bank Market Pantry and provides a safe, fun, and engaging atmosphere for all.

-The BGCGH annual gala, the Great Futures Dinner, raises money for the 14 Boys & Girls Clubs throughout Greater Houston and the more than 11,000 at-risk youth served through their after-school and summer programs.
-Cheerleaders and TORO greeted guests as they entered the event, and the Texans donated silent auction items and Super Bowl LII tickets for the live auction, helping to raise $779,300.
+The BGCGH annual gala, the Great Futures Dinner, raises money for the 23 Boys & Girls Clubs throughout Greater Houston and the more than 20,000 at-risk youth served through their after-school and summer programs.
+The Texans donated silent-auction items and secured Super Bowl LIII tickets for the live auction, which raised $15,000 for the cause.

 The Texans and Conn’s hosted Trick or Texans at Conn’s HomePlus.
 Members of the Stafford Boys & Girls Club were invited to trick or treat around the store with wide receiver Sammie Coates and running back Tyler Ervin, TORO, and Cheerleaders.